 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Yuanyang is a popular coffee and tea drink from Hong Kong that is a tasty and energizing beverage.
-It is hard to resist the combination of homemade milk tea and fresh-brewed coffee and the recipe is incredibly easy.
+It is hard to resist the combination of homemade milk tea and fresh-brewed coffee that is made easily with this recipe.

 Yuanyang can go by a variety of names.
-You might hear it as simply 'coffee with tea' or by the names 'Yuenyeung,' 'Yinyong,' 'Yingyong,' or 'Yin Yang.'
-It is a sweet and creamy drink that mixes coffee with Hong Kong Milk Tea and it has a significant jolt of caffeine.
+You might hear it as simply "coffee with tea" or by the names yuenyeung, yinyong, yingyong, or yin yang.
+It is a sweet and creamy drink that mixes coffee with Hong Kong milk tea for a powerful jolt of caffeine.

-If you travel to Hong Kong. you will discover exactly how popular Yuanyang is.
-It is sold by many vendors and each Yuanyang maker has their own secret recipe.
+If you travel to Hong Kong, you will discover exactly how popular yuanyang is.
+It is sold by many vendors and each yuanyang maker has his own secret recipe.
 This recipe captures the general flavor of this extraordinary beverage.